 While the Kirkland Signature Ultra Clean Pacs earn our praise for price and performance, we do have concerns about its packaging.
 As we've reported over the last year, detergent pods pose a serious safety risk to children, who might mistake the colorful, bite-sized capsules for candy.
 Since pods became commonplace in early 2012, there have been more than 9,000 incidents of exposure involving children age 5 or younger.

 Consumer Reports has called on the industry to develop more child-resistant packaging.
-Proctor & Gamble, maker of Tide, responded by adding safety latches to its plastic containers and making the transition from transparent to opaque plastic.
+Procter & Gamble, maker of Tide, responded by adding safety latches to its plastic containers and making the transition from transparent to opaque plastic.
 The grape-colored Kirkland pods, however, are packaged in a see-through plastic tub not unlike the containers pretzels and other snacks come in.
 And small fingers will have no trouble removing the flimsy plastic lid.

 And so, while Kirkland Signature Ultra Clean Pacs is tops for cleaning, Costco should insist on more child resistant packaging.
 If you have or care for young children, keep all detergents out of their reach.
 And if a child does ingest a pod, call the poison-control helpline immediately (800-222-1222).